19 Animals That Live in Water

 With their large size and powerful jaws, crocodiles are apex predators, sitting at the top of the food chain with no natural enemies.

-Their diet consists mainly of fish, turtles, and rodents, although they are capable of taking down larger prey.
+Their diet consists mainly of fish, turtles, and rodents, although they can take down larger prey.

 With sharp teeth and incredible strength, crocodiles can crush bones effortlessly.